Johnnydotcom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody script that adds execution permission to the owner, the group owner and the other users 8-James_Bond script that sets the permission to the file 9-John_Doe script that sets the mode of permissions
+7-everybody script that adds execution permission to the owner, the group owner and the other users 8-James_Bond script that sets the permission to the file 9-John_Doe script that sets the mode of permissions 10-10-mirror_permissions mirror permissions 11-directories_permissions  script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions Create a script that creates a directory and sets permission for it